 6.3.82.2.1 Function

-This primitive requests transmission of an SCS Request frame to an AP.
+This primitive requests transmission of an SCS Request frame to an AP or to an affiliated AP of the specified peer MLD with which the MLD is associated.

 6.3.82.2.3 When generated

-This primitive is generated by the SME to request that a SCS Request frame be sent to the AP with which the STA is associated.
+This primitive is generated by the SME to request that a SCS Request frame be sent to the AP with which the STA is associated or be sent to an AP affiliated with the specified peer MLD with which the MLD is associated.

 6.3.82.2.4 Effect of receipt

 On receipt of this primitive, the MLME constructs a SCS Request frame.
-The STA then attempts to transmit this frame to the AP with which the STA is associated.
+The STA then attempts to transmit this frame to the AP with which the STA is associated or a STA affiliated with the MLD attempts to transmit this frame to an AP affiliated with the peer MLD with which the MLD is associated on the corresponding link.

 6.3.82.3 MLME-SCS.confirm